AmanpreetSingh-GitHub/Hadoop-MapReduce-Sqoop-Pig-Hive-Samples/README.md

 - and more

 Next I am working on (will share the documents and code shortly):
-- MapReduce project that uses Custom Partitioner
-- MapReduce project that uses Custom Data Types
-- MapReduce project without Reducers
-- An End-to-end project using Sqoop, Pig and Hive along with explaining their architecture
-- And setting up Hadoop cluster in fully distributed mode
+- Setting up Hadoop cluster in fully distributed mode

 This repository will help anyone with no Hadoop knowledge to be comfortable working with Hadoop.